opengapps/opengapps.github.io/blog/_posts/2019-02-17-github-situation.markdown

 1. It allows to use the same infrastructure for the buildserver, which will only require to redirect the scripts in the [/opengapps] repo to the new Git remotes, hence saving the time;
 2. We can have better control over the content overall;
-3. We can restructure the project later on our terms, with possibly moving away from Github completely and using some filestorage solution to host the releases (e.g. [Amazon AWS S3](https://aws.amazon.com/s3/) / [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/) to speed up the traffic and ease the load).
+3. We can still restructure the project later, in a manner that doesn't overload the git-architecture and stays within the ToS of GitHub or using some filestorage solution to host the releases (e.g. [Amazon AWS S3](https://aws.amazon.com/s3/) / [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/)) to speed up the traffic and ease the server load.

-Thanks to the hosting which we're now using (btw, big shoutout for [Hetzner](https://www.hetzner.com/), they have really good servers with decent pricing and support), we were able us to accomplish this task without any serious issues.
+Thanks to the hosting which we're now using (BTW, big shoutout for [Hetzner](https://www.hetzner.com/), they have really good servers with decent pricing and support), we were able us to accomplish this task without any serious issues.

 Here's the current situation: